tommie/dios/README.md

 ### Additional Code and Data

-Similar to the phases, there are hooks available for definition various sections:
+Similar to the phases, there are hooks available for various sections:

 | Hook      | Description |
 |-----------|-------------|
+| defs      | Compile-time definitions and macros
+| config    | Configuration word (`__config` directives)
 | udata     | Uninitialized data
 | udata_shr | Uninitialized data in the non-banked space
 | idata     | Initialized data